DataBiosphere/terra-ui/src/CONTRIBUTING.md

 6. Is something hard to understand?
 Can it be done better?
 Do it!
   * This keeps tech debt down, the code base simple, easy to understand and work with
-  * This can be rolled in with development minded
+  * Strive to be more development-minded, fixing issues that can benefit everyone working on the codebase

-7. The developer experience should be ejoyable
+7. The developer experience should be enjoyable
    * Use tools that keep the environment simple and easy to use
    * Provide clear error messages where appropriate

 8. Write tests baed on how the users will interact with the application
-  * Have the tests focus on how a user will use the application rather than unit tests
+  * Basing tests on how users will actually use the application will help use get a better signal to noise ratio when testing

 9. Use the least powerful abstraction to complete the job
-  * Using switchcase instead of cond where applicable
-  * Using map flatten + map rather reduce / breaking things out into smaller and easier to understand chunks
-  * Safer to use the lesser abstraction, less chance of things going wrong
+  * This is akin to using the right tool for the job
   * The intent of the code is clearer and more precise with simpler abstractions

 10. Usability and A11y
   * Use aria labels
   * Ensure our application is accessible so everyone can use it